xability/maidr/README.md

 ## Contact

-For any inquiries or suggestions, please contact the lead researcher:
+For any inquiries or suggestions, please contact the principal investigator:

 JooYoung Seo - jseo1005@illinois.edu